PokerCoder/LagrangeInterpolatingPolynomial/README.md

 - `lagrange`: Main function for calculating the Lagrange interpolation result.
 - `kroneckerDelta`: Auxiliary function used in the `lagrange` function to calculate the product of the Kronecker delta terms.

-## License

-This project is released under the MIT License.